julzaza/wildwitchherbs/_posts/2025-09-22-vlach-magic-negotin-serbia.md

 **Wild Witch Herbs Tip:**
 If this lore speaks to you, start small.
 Brew a **nettle and elderflower tea** on a dark winter night, or hang a **yarrow bundle** above your doorway.

-Many of the herbs prized in Vlach magic—nettle, sage, yarrow—also appear in our guide to **[Ultimate Winter Herbal Remedies](/winter-herbal-remedies-cold-prevention/)**, showing how seasonal healing and ancestral ritual go hand in hand.

-For another glimpse of Balkan folk medicine, see the **[remedies from Vasa Pelagić’s Narodni Učitelj](/pelagicev-narodni-ucitelj-balkan-remedies/)**, a classic that preserves rural cures from the same cultural crossroads.
+For another glimpse of Balkan folk medicine, see the **[remedies from Vasa Pelagić’s Narodni Učitelj](/lessons-vasa-pelagic/)**, a classic that preserves rural cures from the same cultural crossroads.

 ---